VianneyR4/Picture_api/README.md

 npm start
 ```
 2. Then open an `API tester application` (for exemple `Postman`) and test.

-    Note: the base url for testing `Endpoints` is `http://localhost:3000/api/v1/` for exemple to test the Login `Endpoint` is `http://localhost:3000/api/v1/``login`
+    Note: the base url for testing `Endpoints` is `http://localhost:3000/api/v1/` for exemple to test the Login `Endpoint` is `http://localhost:3000/api/v1/login`
-3. At the end, you can Open your browser and the type the url `http://localhost:3000/api-docs/` for the `API Documentation`
+3. At the end, you can Open your browser and type the url `http://localhost:3000/api-docs/` for the `API Documentation`

+Note: The `authantification` User `Token` validity is for `1h`, it mean after 1h you have to connect sourself again beceause you cannot pass any request if the Token is no more valid (it's like you're note connected)...  (just for `security`).

 ## Contact the Developer